 4. Post-Covid, offices won’t look too different than they do now; it’s the employees who occupy them that will account for most of the difference.

 Macomber doesn’t think offices will look too much different in the future than they do now.
 He says the biggest structural differences will likely be larger cubicles, so people can keep their distance from each other, ventilation over cubicles, and slightly reconfigured restrooms.
 He also notes it’s possible that, contrary to what some observers have predicted and even if more employees are working remotely, employers will occupy more office space post-Covid, not less (also for social distancing purposes).

 The major differences inside offices of the future, according to Macomber, will have less to do with the buildings themselves than with the employees inside them—specifically with employees’ habits.
-Mask-wearing, hand-washing, few face-to-face meetings, more video chatting, more online conferencing, and less business traveling will all be commonplace in the future, according to Macomber, even post-Covid.
+Fewer face-to-face meetings, more video chatting, more online conferencing, and less business travel will all be commonplace in the future, according to Macomber, even post-Covid.
+And a return to mask-wearing and hand-sanitizing, when needed.
 In other words, employee habits, more than health concerns (“which can be managed,” says Macomber), will drive the changes in the office of the future.